Duck-Pass/docs/project_report/report.md

 ## Functional requirements

+- Zero-knowledge of your vault
+- End-to-end encryption
 - Sign in
 - Sign up
 - Login
 - Account deletion
-- Indicator of the strength of the master password
+- Indicator of the strength of your passwords
 - User profile page to view and edit information
 - 2FA login
 - 2FA manager for other apps
-- Search logins
+- Search/filter passwords
 - Add username/password securely in the vault
 - Remove logins from the vault
 - Purge vault
 - Password generator
 - Integration of breached password search
+- Integration of breaches of your master email

 # Technology stack and architecture